rng-guy/NFSMWBartender/README.txt

 See the "LIMITATIONS" section further below before using this feature set.

-This feature set allows you to change (per Heat level)
+This feature set lets you change (per Heat level)
  • at which distance and how quickly you can get busted,
  • how long it takes to lose the cops and enter Cooldown mode,
  • the maximum bounty multiplier for destroying cops quickly,
  • the internal cooldown for regular roadblock spawns,
  • the internal cooldown for Heavy and LeaderStrategy spawns,
- • which vehicles spawn in place of ramming SUVs,
+ • which vehicles spawn by HeavyStrategy 3 (ramming SUVs),
- • which vehicles spawn in place of roadblock SUVs, and
+ • which vehicles spawn by HeavyStrategy 4 (roadblock SUVs), and
- • which vehicles spawn in place of Cross and his henchmen.
+ • which vehicles spawn by LeaaderStrategy 5 / 7 (Cross and his henchmen).

 This feature set fixes two bugs:
  • you can no longer get BUSTED due to line-of-sight issues while the EVADE bar fills, and